-H, Research Misconduct: Statement on processes that the organisation has in place for dealing with allegations of misconduct
+H, Research Misconduct: Statement on processes that the organisation has in place for dealing with allegations of misconduct following policies and understand how they operate in relation to their role at Aberystwyth.
+All of these policies are displayed clearly on the University website, with contacts for further information which can be treated confidentially if required.

-43, The University strives to maintain a culture which promotes good practice and encourages honest and ethical research.
+45, The University strives to maintain a culture which promotes good practice and encourages honest and ethical research.
 Researchers have a responsibility to report any allegations of research misconduct and the University has created a procedure which not only facilitates the investigation of research misconduct but allows people to feel comfortable in reporting any allegations.